tolauwae/phd-thesis/src/appendices/primitives.typ

 #let end = [@fig.pwm:22]

 The left side of figure~@fig.pwm shows how we can use the PWM primitives to add a slow fade effect to a blinking led.
-Analogous to the code example for letting an LED light blink, the WebAssembly module contains a main function that takes no arguments and returns no values, but does contain one local variable $mono("\$i")$.
+Analogous to the code example for letting an LED light blink, the WebAssembly module contains a main function that takes no arguments and returns no values, but does contain one local variable $mono("$i")$.
 Local variables in WebAssembly are always defined at the start of the function alongside the arguments and return values.
 The main function first sets the pin mode of the LED pin to output.
 After the correct mode is set,  the code lets the LED fade on and off continuously in an infinite loop, starting on #loop.
-The body of our outer loop first initializes the variable $mono("\$i")$ to zero on #init.
+The body of our outer loop first initializes the variable $mono("$i")$ to zero on #init.
-Then, a first inner loop increments the brightness of the LED from 0 to the maximum value 255 in steps of one, by writing the value of $mono("\$i")$ to the pin with the $mono("analog_write")$ primitive.
+Then, a first inner loop increments the brightness of the LED from 0 to the maximum value 255 in steps of one, by writing the value of $mono("$i")$ to the pin with the $mono("analog_write")$ primitive.
 Each iteration of the loop waits five milliseconds before continuing.
-At the end of this inner loop, the $mono("br_if")$ instruction jumps back to the start of the loop if the loop iterator $mono("\$i")$ is less than 255.
+At the end of this inner loop, the $mono("br_if")$ instruction jumps back to the start of the loop if the loop iterator $mono("$i")$ is less than 255.
-After the first loop when $mono("\$i")$ equals 255, a second inner loop decrements the brightness of the LED light in the same way.
+After the first loop when $mono("$i")$ equals 255, a second inner loop decrements the brightness of the LED light in the same way.
-Once $mono("\$i")$ hits zero, we have reached the endremote the cycle and the unconditional branch instruction $mono("(br \$infinite)")$, at #end, jumps back to the start of the main loop.
+Once $mono("$i")$ hits zero, we have reached the endremote the cycle and the unconditional branch instruction $mono("(br $infinite)")$, at #end, jumps back to the start of the main loop.
 ]

 == Serial Peripheral Interface<sec:serial-peripheral-interface>